ArneCL/BlogPosts/android-coordinatorlayout-scrolling-hide-fab-behavior.md

-title: Android: Hidingthe FAB and nested scroll events in CoordinatorLayout
+title: Android: Hiding the FAB and nested scroll events in CoordinatorLayout
 tags: android,android-coordinatorlayout

 The `CoordinatorLayout` helps you deal with nested scroll events from certain children, `RecyclerView` in our case.